ahmadswalih/chaiwala/README.md

 while giving a new data , there must be a source url and appeared date and these must be accurate.

+For just submitting the data , you can use this google form :[https://forms.gle/wPFDG26Xc4EQeuvU7](https://forms.gle/wPFDG26Xc4EQeuvU7)

 Please adhere to this project's `terms-and-conditions`.

 ## Support

 For support, email ahmadswalih777@gmail.com or just ping me on Linkedin ( id: ahmad swalih).